Master of Arts in Mental Health

 Upgrade your career with a master's degree that makes a difference

-The Master of Arts in Mental Health (MA.MH) is a one-year, full-time online program at the University of Guelph designed to give you the best non-clinical mental health training possible in Ontario.
+The Master of Arts in Mental Health (MA.MH) is a fully online program at the University of Guelph designed to give you the best non-clinical mental health training possible in Ontario.

 If you're a professional in a field such as teaching, human resources, social work, policing, or nursing, this course-based master's degree is a flexible pathway for you to upgrade or enhance your education so you can address our society's growing demand for mental health support through your existing or future career.